 No fee usually required

-You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
+You will not usually have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is manifestly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

+This policy will be reviewed in full by the Governing Body every three years.
 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.

 The policy was last reviewed and agreed by Governing Body on 4th October 2021

 Name Mrs Caroline Nicholson